ConYel/my_site_two/README.md

 Man is always prey to his truths.
 Once he has admitted them, he cannot free himself from them.
 ― Albert Camus

+The weak are always anxious for justice and equality.
+The strong pay no heed to either.
+― Aristotle